josuefischeroficial/responsive-gothic-portfolio/readme.md

 # Josue Fischer® - All Rights Reserved
-🍭 Responsive web site portafolio - ghotic edition - Ready to deploy.
+🍭 Responsive website portafolio - ghotic edition - ready to deploy.

 ✨ You are free to edit and use it.